Newton Knight: American Civil War

 Jones County elected John H. Powell, the "cooperation" (anti-secession) candidate, to represent them at Mississippi's secession convention in January 1861.
-Powell voted against secession on the first ballot, but under pressure, switched his vote on the second ballot, joining the majority of whites in voting to secede from the Union.
+Under pressure, Powell voted against secession on the first ballot but switched his vote on the second ballot, joining the majority of whites in voting to secede from the United States.
 In an interview many years later, Knight suggested that many voters of Jones County, not understanding how limited Powell's choices were, felt betrayed by his action.

 Knight joined the Confederate Army in July 1861, enlisting in the 8th Mississippi Infantry Regiment.
-Six months later he was given a furlough in order to return home and tend to his ailing father.
-In May 1862, Knight, along with a number of friends and neighbors, enlisted in Company F of the 7th Mississippi Infantry Battalion.
-They preferred to serve together in the same company, rather than with strangers.
+Six months later, he was given leave to return home and tend to his ailing father.
+In May 1862, Knight, along with several friends and neighbors, enlisted in Company F of the 7th Mississippi Infantry Battalion.
+They preferred to serve together in the same company rather than with strangers.

-Throughout the summer and fall of 1862, a number of factors increased the rate of desertions from the Confederate Army.
+Throughout the summer and fall of 1862, many factors increased the rate of desertions from the Confederate Army.
 There was a lack of food and supplies for soldiers in the aftermath of the siege of Corinth.
 The men of Jones County and the region were disturbed by news from home reporting the poor conditions, as their wives and children found it hard to keep up the farms.
 Knight was enraged when he received word that Confederate authorities had seized his family's horses for their use.
 However, many believe Knight's principal reason for desertion was his anger over the Confederate government's passing of the Twenty Negro Law.
 This act allowed large plantation owners to avoid military service if they owned 20 slaves or more.
 An additional family member was exempted from service for each additional 20 slaves owned by the planter.
 Knight had also received word that his brother-in-law, Morgan, who had become the head of the family in Knight's absence, was abusing Knight's children.
 Morgan's identity has since been lost, but he is thought to have been Morgan Lines, a day laborer and convicted murderer.

 Knight was reported absent without leave in October 1862.
-He later defended his desertion, arguing, "if they had a right to conscript me when I didn't want to fight the Union, I had a right to quit when I got ready."
+He later defended his desertion, arguing, "If they had a right to conscript me when I didn't want to fight the Union, I had a right to quit when I got ready."
 After making his way 200 miles home from deserting in the retreat following the defeat at Corinth, Knight, according to relatives, shot and killed Morgan.